rapatao/vertx-eventbus-proxyhelper-java/README.md

 ```java
 ServiceRegistry.toEventBus(vertx.eventBus()).withPrefix("").to(new ServiceImpl()).registry();
 ```

 ## Limitations

+- The service implementation must have only one interface
 - All methods must return a Future<T>.
-- The service implementation must have only one interface
+- You cannot override any service methods.
-- The service methods must have only one argument (to be improved).
+- All methods arguments must be decoded with io.vertx.core.json.Json#decode